juj/emgc/README.md

 Weak pointers have slightly different semantics to strong pointers:
  - Do not compare weak pointers against other pointers, **not even to null**.
 Instead use the function `gc_weak_ptr_equals(ptr1, ptr2);` where `ptr1` and `ptr2` may be weak or strong pointers, or null.
  - Do not type cast weak pointers to dereference them.
- - To dereference a weak pointer, it must be turned back to a strong pointer first by calling `gc_acquire_strong_ptr(ptr)`, where `ptr` may be a weak or a strong pointer.
-If the object pointed to by a weak pointer has been freed, the function returns null.
+ - To dereference a weak pointer, it must be turned back to a strong pointer first by calling `gc_acquire_strong_ptr(&weak_ptr)`, where `weak_ptr` is a weak pointer.
+If the object pointed to by a weak pointer has been freed, the function returns null (and resets `weak_ptr` to zero as well).
  - To test if a pointer represents a weak pointer, call the function `gc_is_weak_ptr(ptr)`.
  - To test if a pointer represents a strong pointer, call the function `gc_is_strong_ptr(ptr)`.
  - The null pointer is considered **both** a weak and a strong pointer.